 Which lagoon is best for your trip?

 For Golden Circle itineraries, Laugarvatn Fontana usually makes the most logistical sense, while Secret Lagoon suits travelers who prefer something more relaxed and less styled.
-Krauma is excellent for West Iceland day trips, and Reykjadalur is best for active travelers who do not mind working for the reward.
+Krauma is excellent for West Iceland day trips, and Reykjadalur is best saved for active travelers who do not mind working for the reward.

 Practical tips before you book